 In October 2010, RICS launched the RICS Valuer Registration Scheme, explained in their FAQ as follows:

 RICS is a self-regulating organisation and is the provider of the world’s leading professional qualification in land, property, construction and associated environmental issues.
 The RICS Valuer Registration Scheme is being put in place to ensure that members adhere to, and can be monitored on, practising the standards contained in the RICS Valuation Standards (also known as the Red Book) when undertaking valuations.

 Valuation is probably the highest public interest area within our remit and following a consultation process, RICS Governing Council decided to introduce the scheme in order to ensure we maintain and build public confidence in the profession.

 The aim is to provide “reassurance, protection and expertise” to all who “occupy, own, develop or trade in assets in today’s sophisticated world markets,” by ensuring “openness and transparency, clear reporting, international valuation standards and world class regulation”.
-See the brochure Why use an RICS registered valuer? and this video in which Eve Salomon, Chair of the Regulatory Board, explains the value of regulation.
+See the brochure Why use an RICS registered valuer? and this video [no longer available] in which Eve Salomon, Chair of the Regulatory Board, explains the value of regulation.
 The obligations of the registered valuer are detailed in the Rules for the Registration of Schemes.